leuti/udacity_api_proj/README.md

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.

-To get started, clone this repo and run `yarn` in your terminal at the project root.
+Run the command "npm install" to install all required packages

 ## Required Technologies